On April 27, 2018, Nick Harris, director of HD Property Services, discovered that thieves had broken into his service van.

 Add to that the fact that vehicles are being made with thinner metal for fuel efficiency—which has the side effect of making it easier for people to bend open doors and cut into roofs—and you can see why tradespeople are in a tough place.

-How to stop tool theft: a plumber’s experience
+ii.
+How to stop tool theft: A plumber’s experience

 Andrew Marsden, director of plumbing and heating company AJ Marsden Ltd, has experienced this lack of support from vehicle manufacturers and dealerships.

-He brought up concerns about his van’s security to the manufacturer, which replied that because the vehicles were Thatcham-approved, they were in the clear.
+He brought up concerns about his van’s security to the manufacturer, who replied that because the vehicles were Thatcham-approved, they were in the clear.

 This was cold comfort to Marsden when thieves later made away with £3,500 worth of tools from his van.